Die Weltwoche: Profile and positions

 On 12 May 2010, the main title of the weekly edition of the Weltwoche was: "Must Islam be Banned?" ("Muss der Islam verboten werden?"), the article stating that Muslim religion is incompatible with the Swiss constitution.
 The front cover of the Weltwoche of 5 April 2012 published a photograph of a Roma child pointing a gun at a camera under the headline "The Roma are coming".
 The controversy sparked by this choice of illustration was reported internationally.
+The Swiss Press Council reprimanded Weltwoche for the photograph (the photo itself was from Gjakova, Kosovo) as suggesting a crime being committed by the child and for the headline, stating that it "contributes in a discriminatory manner to stirring up fears and reinforcing stereotypical prejudices against an ethnic group."

 On 26 June 2012, Die Weltwoche published an article which lamented the spread of the Irish gene pool and falsely claimed that the Irish Government requires pre-marital DNA testing in an effort to halt supposed widespread incest amongst the Irish who, it was further claimed, have rat-like anatomic features.
 The article was translated into English and caused controversy in the Irish media.

+In April 2025, Swiss newspaper Tages-Anzeiger described Weltwoche as "one of the most brazen propaganda papers in favour of the Russian dictator".
+Previously, the Weltwoche had published an article entitled "What really happened in Bucha?
+On Facts and the Contradictions of the West", in which an employee of the Russian state-controlled outlet Russia Today spread conspiracy theories about the Bucha massacre, describing them, among other things, as "staged" by the Ukrainians and claiming that no independent body had investigated the incidents so far.
+The article had previously appeared on RT and was reproduced verbatim on Weltwoche.de, although it is prohibited in the EU to distribute content from Russia Today.
+Later, the post was deleted, for formal reasons, as the editors announced.

 Circulation

+In 1940, its circulation reached 100,000 copies.
 In 1997, Die Weltwoche had a circulation of 91,142 copies.
-Between July 2004 and June 2005 the circulation of the magazine was 80,436 copies.
+In 2003, when it started publishing in the magazine format under Köppel, the circulation increased and was around 91,000.
+Between July 2004 and June 2005 the circulation of the magazine dropped to 80,436 copies after it started supporting the policies of the Swiss People's Party under Köppel.
 It was 82,849 copies between July 2005 and June 2006 and 85,772 copies between July 2006 and June 2007.
 Its total circulation in 2006 was also 82,849 copies.
-It became 85,096 copies between July 2007 and June 2008, dropping to 45,519 copies in 2019.
+It became 85,096 copies between July 2007 and June 2008, dropping to 68,990 in 2012 and 45,519 copies in 2019.